Survivor found in burning ferry off Greek island; 11 missing

 A coast guard spokesman told The Associated Press the man, a Belarussian, was found on the left rear side of the Euroferry Olympia in apparently good condition.

+The rescued survivor, a man in his 20s, is a driver of a truck with Lithuanian license plates.
+Other details about him weren’t available at this time.

+The survivor told his rescuers he had heard other voices below deck.
+Alexiou said his understanding was that he hadn’t heard any just before making his way onto the deck, but added that “the situation is evolving.”
+The survivor has been taken to a hospital to be examined as a precaution.

 The Italian-owned ferry, which was carrying more than 290 passengers and crew, as well as 153 trucks and 32 cars, caught fire on Friday, three hours after it left the northwestern Greek port of Igoumenitsa, on the mainland, bound for Brindisi, Italy.
 The Greek coast guard and other boats evacuated about 280 people to the nearby island of Corfu.
-One of two passengers rescued late Saturday wasn’t on the ship’s manifest and is, presumably, a migrant.
+One of two passengers rescued Saturday wasn’t on the ship’s manifest and is, presumably, a migrant.
+The other person rescued Saturday, a 65-year-old Bulgarian truck driver, had respiratory problems and has been hooked to a ventilator in a Corfu hospital intensive care unit.

-The ship is being slowly towed to the port of Kassiopi, in northeastern Corfu, by three tugboats, authorities said.
+The ferry has been towed to the port of Kassiopi, in northeastern Corfu, by three tugboats, authorities said.
 Firefighters were still battling the blaze, which, although confined in certain spaces, reignites from time to time, and thick smoke is hanging over the ship.

 The extreme temperatures in some parts of the ship have impeded the rescuers, made up of the Greek fire service’s Disaster Management Unit and a team of rescuers from private operators, from searching the whole ship.
 The ferry is slightly listing from the tons of water poured into it, but authorities say it’s not in danger of capsizing.